Codestealer69/Diabetes_detection_ML/README.md

 ## File Setup

-1. Data Preparation: Ensure your dataset is in CSV format and named diabetes.csv.
+1. Data Preparation: Ensure your dataset is in CSV format and named `diabetes.csv`.
 2. Running the Code: Execute the Python script to load, preprocess, train, and predict using the diabetes prediction model.

 `python Diabetes_Project(ML).py`